 #endif /* USE_HAL_UART_REGISTER_CALLBACKS */

-HAL_UART_Init() function initializes the UART mode according to the specified parameters in the UART_InitTypeDef and creates the associated handle.
+The HAL_UART_Init() function initializes a UART channel according to the parameters inside the UART_InitTypeDef structure and creates the associated handle.

 typedef enum